 - The amount of rent the tenant owes (NRS 40.253(5)(a)(6)); and

-- That the tenant must pay the rent or leave before noon on the seventh full judicial day (NRS 40.253(1)); and
+- That the tenant must pay the rent or leave before close of business on the seventh full judicial day (NRS 40.253(1)); and

 - That the tenant has the right to oppose the notice by filing an affidavit/answer with the court before the close of business on the seventh judicial day following the date of service, (NRS 40.253(3)(b)(1)); and